 Hours: Open Wednesday through Sunday from 11:00 am to 11:30 pm (again, kitchen opens after 8:00 pm)

 Address: Via Francesco Negri, 15, Rome, Italy, 00154

 Haven’t had enough kitty cuteness yet?
 If you answered yes then be sure to check out the Torre Argentina Roman Cat Sanctuary, where hundreds of cats now reside in the ruins where Ceasar was, ya know, flown to never-never land, becoming extinct, at the end of his rope, etc.

 But since Caesar hasn’t been on the Portico of Pompeii since 44 BCE, the feral cats made themselves at home.
 Today, volunteers come to take care of the cats while tourists come to “Eww” and “Ahh” at the insane cuteness of these fine felines.

 ***The entrance is located at Largo di Torre Argentina or at the corner of Via Florida and Via di Torre Argentina.
 And added bonus, it’s one of the many free Rome attractions).

 I love Rome but man is it packed with tourists like me.
 Can’t they just all leave while I’m there?

-This small museum is totally worth a visit, but the real highlight here is the Owl House.
-However, to purchase your tickets to the Owl House, you’ll need to buy them at the ticket office in Villa Tortonia.
+Now this small museum is totally worth a visit, but the real highlight here is the Owl House.
+However, to purchase your tickets to the Owl House, you’ll need to buy them at the ticket office in Villa Torlonia.